plotly/jupyterlab-dash/README.md

 # jupyterlab_dash

-A JupyterLab extensions for rendering Plotly Dash apps
+A JupyterLab extensions for rendering Plotly Dash apps as a separate window in JupyterLab

 **Note:**: This extension does not currently support Windows or Python 2